lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 **Windows Users**
 - There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
 We are working on a fix.
+- There seems to be false positive from virus checkers, [this file](https://tea-cup.midori-ai.xyz/download/model_installer_windows.zip) is safe to download, [check here for the code](https://github.com/lunamidori5/Midori-AI/tree/master/other_files)

 {{% /notice %}}